Synchronized, instant notification on iPhones, iPads, Android devices and laptops.

-Wireless sensor tags connect events in physical world, e.g. motion, door/gate opened/closed, temperature exceeding limits, to your smart phones, tablets and Web browsers on PC/Mac anywhere in the world with Internet access.
+Wireless sensor tags connect events in physical world, e.g. motion, door/gate opened/closed, temperature exceeding limits, to your smart phones, tablets and any Web browsers anywhere in the world with Internet access.
 An event is instantly received on all devices (unless you configure it not send to some). through push notification, no messaging charges apply.

 The wireless sensor tag is a real-time, cloud based system, so any change you make from one device instantly appears on your other devices: watch what this means.